Karl Lueger: Legacy

-Plaque contextualizing the monument to Lueger, controversial mayor of Vienna, at the Lueger Platz.

-Even more than a century after his death, people who know Karl Lueger's history feel an urge to vandalize his statue.
-Picture taken in July 2024.

-His general style of politics later inspired some of the right-wing leaders of the First Austrian Republic in 1918–1933, such as Ignaz Seipel, Engelbert Dollfuss and Kurt Schuschnigg, who led the Austria into a dictatorship.
+Lueger's general style of politics later inspired some of the right-wing leaders of the First Austrian Republic in 1918–1933, such as Ignaz Seipel, Engelbert Dollfuss and Kurt Schuschnigg, who led Austria into a dictatorship.
 Unlike Hitler, he did not so much inspire antisemitism in them (none of these three were particularly antisemitic), but rather provided one important role model for their generally combative, unrelenting stance towards ideological political opponents, which ultimately proved to be detrimental to the cohesion of the Austrian state.

 In Vienna, Lueger has a square named after him, at least two statues were erected in his honour, and until April 2012 a section of the Ringstraße bore his name.
 It has been very difficult to decide what to do with monuments honouring historical figures whose reputation has been widely called into question as Europeans (and others) reflect on the historical background to the Holocaust.
 With the Anschluss of Austria in 1938 street names carrying Jewish names or the names of pacifists were changed.
 After World War II, Austria started a full-scale program of de-Nazification on both cultural and topographical levels.
 Nazified street signs were torn down and their names changed back from Nazi to Habsburg heroes.